 Jogging everyday also brings more immediate health benefits, including healthy weight loss and reduced body fat (if that’s your goal), and better sleep.
 Alongside jogging, many of us also develop a newfound enthusiasm for healthier nutrition and lifestyle habits.

-While stamina is key for sprinting events, endurance is required for longer distances (e.g. the Lisbon Marathon or the Hadrian Wall ultra I recently undertook).
-However, the latter can take a while.
+While stamina is key for sprinting events, endurance is required for longer distances (e.g. the Lisbon Marathon or running Hadrian’s Wall ultra I recently undertook).
+However, building endurance requires discipline and patience.
 It can take 4-6 weeks of regular exercise to notice changes in your aerobic ability and for the actual training benefit to be felt.

 Brain fitness needn’t be limited to Sudoku puzzles.